lm3nitro/CyberLabs/OpenVAS.md

 Password: admin
 ```

-Upon logging in, we are presented with the dashboard:
+Upon logging in, I was presented with the dashboard:

 ![Pasted image 20240423134139](https://github.com/lm3nitro/Projects/assets/55665256/d3cef6a0-4936-4fc9-8729-26dbf19321a4)